 April film

 As is the way with analogue photography, I'm about a month behind sharing photos I've taken with film cameras recently.
 In April, a sunny Edinburgh was bursting with cherry blossom.
-It really lifted my spirits after a bleak winter and a difficult (for personal reasons) start to spring this year.
+It lifted my spirits after a bleak winter and a difficult (for personal reasons) start to spring this year.
 I couldn't walk fast or far in April, but managed to take my Holga to the Meadows to photograph the cherry blossoms there - something that thousands of locals and tourists do here every year.

 On the walk back from the Meadows I had one photo left on my roll.
 Looking around for candidates, I spotted a random cone left next to a tree.
 I walked past it but something was nagging my mind about it, so I went back and took this photo.